Montmartre – Mont des Martyrs

 The nuns immediately believed that this was where Saint-Denis and his fellow preachers were beheaded and buried.

 The chapel they erected above it, the Sanctum Martyrium, became a major pilgrimage site that attracted people from the entire kingdom.

 The annex they built around the chapel soon became known as the Lower Abbey.

-In the late 17th century, they deserted the Upper Abbey, the original buildings on the hilltop, and moved to the Lower Abbey.
+In the late 17th century, they deserted the Upper Abbey, the original Montmartre Abbey buildings on the hilltop, and settled in the Lower Abbey.

 The Ghosts of the Abbey of Montmartre

 Nothing is left of the prestigious Abbaye des Dames de Montmartre.

 All the buildings, except St-Pierre-de-Montmartre Church, were demolished at the French Revolution.

 The Sanctum Martyrium Chapel and its crypt were rebuilt in the 19th century.